Zucchini Companion Plants: Full List of Pairings

 Vegetables to Plant with Zucchini

 • Corn – While many plants may find it difficult to compete with the size and sprawl of zucchini, corn can rise above!
 This makes it an excellent zucchini companion.
+Corn is also a key part of the three sisters planting method, which includes beans and other varieties of squash plants.

-• Melons – Like squashes, melons attract squash bees and other helpful pollinators.
-They also take up similar amounts of space.
+• Melons – Melons attract squash bees and other helpful pollinators.
+They are also large plants that can be planted in a zucchini garden to optimize garden space.

 Flowers to Plant Near Zucchini